TOGETHER: GROWING, CARING, SHARING IN GOD'S LOVE

 WE ARE OPEN FOR WORSHIP!

-We have also a midweek Holy Communion on Wednesday, at 10am; and a new Saturday evening Holy Communion on the 2nd and 4th Saturday of a month, at 6pm.
+We have also a midweek Holy Communion on Wednesday, at 10am; a BCP Holy Communion on the 1st Sunday of a month at 9am; and a new Saturday evening Holy Communion on the 2nd and 4th Saturday of a month, at 6pm.

 SAFEGUARDING: "The parish of Wibsey, St Paul is committed to the safeguarding of children, young people and adults.
 We follow the House of Bishops guidance and policies and have our own Parish Safeguarding Officer(s), PSOs.
 The Diocese of Leeds’s safeguarding pages contain vital links and information including contacts for the Diocesan Safeguarding Advisor (DSA) who advise our PSOs.
 If you are concerned that a child or adult has been harmed or may be at risk of harm please contact the DSA.
 If you have immediate concerns about the safety of someone, please contact the police and your local authority Children or Adults Services."
 A special page 'Safeguarding' (p.1 on the left of this webpage) gives you more information about that.

 WORSHIP: We are open for worship every Sunday at 10.30am and our service is live streamed on our Facebook account.
-A PowerPoint presentation with a worship to do at home can also be found on our website every Sunday.
+For the BCP service, the Saturday evening HC and the midweek HC see above.

-FOOD BANK: Our Food Bank is open every Wednesday, 11am-12.30pm, in partnership
+FOOD BANK: Our Food Bank is open every Wednesday, 10.30am-12 noon, in partnership

 with the Metropolitan Bradford Food Bank: we collect food for them and